-Well, there are issues of course, despite the short distance between Key West and Havana, Cuba.
-The political distance is longer than from the Earth to Mars.
+Well, there are issues, of course, despite the short physical distance between Duval Street in Key West and Obispo Street in Havana, Cuba, but this is a great place to do it from.

-1. Chartered flight Day Trips From Key West To Cuba
+1. Chartered Flight Day Trips To Cuba From Key West

 If you’re looking for a hassle-free way to travel from Key West to Cuba, you can actually do a chartered private jet flight!